 2007 John W. Day, Jr., Distinguished Prof. Emeritus, Dept. of Oceanography & Coastal Sciences, Louisiana State Univ.

-2006 Robert Glennon, Morris K. Udall Prof. of Law & Public Policy, Rogers College of Law, Univerity of Arizona
+2006 Robert Glennon, Morris K. Udall Prof. of Law & Public Policy, Rogers College of Law, University of Arizona

 2005 Christopher Flaviin, President, Worldwatch Institute

-2004 Norman C. Ellstrand, Professor, Dept. of Botany & Plant Sciences, University of California, Riverside
+2004 Norman C. Ellstrand, Professor, Dept. of Botany & Plant Sciences, UC Riverside

 2003 Harriet Ritvo, Arthur J. Conner Professor of History, Massachusetts Institute of Technology (MIT)